rlynch7321/cs1660-finalproject/README.md

 Originally, the implementation of the reduce function could only handle single-pair values like `file1.txt\~1`, so it was not possible to do any combining.
 However, I made a last-minute decision to refactor the code to allow for the combining of data before it is sent to the reducer.
 It can now process multi-pair input like `file1.txt~2\|file2.txt\~1` by first splitting the pairs on `|` and then getting the individual values from each pair by splitting again on `~`.

-This modification meant the Reducer only had 84,931 input records instead of the previous 2,628,256, and the execution time of the job was shortened by several seconds.
+This modification meant the reducer only had 84,931 input records instead of the previous 2,628,256 - and the execution time of the job was shortened by several seconds.